 All principle scores exceeded 80 but several performance indicators scored between 60 and 80.
 As a result, three conditions were identified.
 On the basis of this assessment of the fisheries and review by one peer reviewer, the Assessment Team recommends that the fisheries be certified.
-Following this recommendation of the assessment team, stakeholders and peer-reviewers, a determination is hereby made by MRAG Americas to certify this fishery as part of the VA-Delta certificate.
-Note this is a draft determination and not a final certification decision.
+Following this recommendation of the assessment team, stakeholders and peer-reviewers, and the successful conclusion of the objection period, MRAG Americas has decided to certify this fishery as sustainable according to the Marine Stewardship Council Fishery Standard.